a camper on the road surrounded by mountains and trees

 To drive across the border into Canada from the United States, a valid passport, or passport card, is required to cross by land.
 Visas are not required of U.S. citizens for stays under 180 days.

-Always verify that this info is up-to-date on the U.S. State Department website.
-You can also check for any current alerts and or advisories before you go.
+Always verify that this info is up-to-date on the U.S. State Department website — checking for any current alerts or advisories before you go.

 Also be aware that Canada has very strict drinking and driving laws and takes intoxicated driving seriously.
 Even if you’ve had a DUI in the United States, you could be denied entry into Canada without the proper documentation.